sait-wbdv/fall-2021/src/courses/dsgn270/day02.md

 ## 3. Activity: Point and Crit
 In groups of 3 or 4, select a website to roast (or praise).
 You may decide to critique this program website.
 If you do, [submit an Issue](https://github.com/sait-wbdv/fall-2021/issues) and your instructors will work on them this Saturday.
-- What types of navigation does the website use?
-- What layout patterns do you see?
-    - List entries?
-    - Cards?
-    - How do they use the footer?
+- How does the site use visual hierarchy to promote prominence of content?
-- How do they handle content?
-Do they have an effective visual hierarchy?
-    - Headings?
+    - Size
-    - Links?
+    - Color
-    - Images?
+    - Space (proximity)
-    - Icons?
+    - Typography

 Select a member of your group to summarize and report your findings to the rest of the class.